Home

 Here's how it functions:

-1. The Advertiser fires off the Conversion Script when the visitor conversion (eg: the visitor makes a purchase)
+1. The Advertiser fires off the Conversion Script when the visitor converts (e.g., makes a purchase)

 2. The Conversion Script looks for the TID in the First Party Cookie set by the Click Script earlier, and sends the TID as well as Offer ID or Advertiser ID (depending on the config) to Everflow